Can You Get HIV Through Oral Sex?

 The person receiving oral sex is generally at extremely low risk in typical scenarios.
 Saliva is not an efficient transmission fluid, and the biological barriers make this direction an unlikely driver in real-world patterns.

 Bottom line: If there was no blood, no open sores, and no ejaculation in the mouth, most oral-only scenarios sit at the very low end of the risk spectrum.
+If anxiety is being driven by symptom interpretation, read HIV symptoms.

 What to do next if you are spiralling